The Astier-Pécher Literary & Film Agency represents fiction and non-fiction authors, rights-holders and publishers from all over the world.

 Laure Pécher — Co-founder of the agency, she represents both authors and publishers.
 She is also a publisher.
 After having studied Byzantine philology, she worked for five years at Le Serpent à Plumes as rights manager.
 In 2002, she started publishing classics with Les Classiques du Monde at Editions Zoé (Geneva).

-Jérôme Bouchaud – Based in Asia, Jérôme is in charge of the agency’s Asian list.
+Jérôme Bouchaud — Based in Malaysia, Jérôme is in charge of the agency’s Asian clients.
 He is also a publisher at Editions Jentayu.